AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - Using ``for`` loop rename all the files with the *.txt* extension to *.fixed.txt*.
    Tip: create dummy .txt files with ``mkdir d{1..3}; touch d{1..3}/{1..3}.txt``.
    Tip #2: combine 'for' loop with 'find': ``for f in $(find . -name '*.txt'); ...``.
+ - Use the ``while`` example with *.cvs*, take the *demospace/Finnish_Univ_students_2018.csv* to count total number of students around Finland.
+Tip: add checking that the number of students field is not empty
  - Using built-in arithmetic write a script *daystill.sh* that counts a number of days till a deadline (vacation/salary).
    Script takes date as an argument, date format suitable to ``date -d`` like ``days_till 2019-6-1``.